DennisShen/AutoComPose/README.md

 - *auto-3* - Uses three PoseFix-generated descriptions for each pose pair.
 - *auto-3-cycle* - Same as *auto-3*, with the cyclic training scheme applied.
 - *mllm-mirror_reverse_3-cycle* - Uses three AutoComPose-generated descriptions, combined with swapping & mirroring augmentation and the cyclic training scheme.

+Caption and Image Split Formats:
+- Caption JSON - A list of dictionaries, each describing a pose pair.
+Each entry contains:
+    - reference: reference image filename
+    - target: target image filename
+    - img_set: kept only for format consistency
+    - Transition descriptions under fields such as sents (human-annotated), auto (PoseFix-generated), and various AutoComPose-generated variants (e.g., mllm, reverse, mirror, etc.).
+- Image Split JSON - A list where each entry corresponds to a gallery image used for retrieval evaluation.

 ## Citation